xrdocs/ncs5500/_tutorials/bgp-evpn-based-single-active-multi-homing.md

 As per the reference topology Host-1 is multi-homed to Leaf-1 and Leaf-2 via LACP bundle-ethernet 11 going to Leaf-1 and bundle-ethernet 12 going to Leaf-2.
 ASR9K is acting as the host/CE with IP address 10.0.0.10/24 configured on a BVI.
 Following is the configuration of LAG on Host-1, static route is configured to reach to EVPN-Anycast Gateway on the Leafs.
 The LAG on Host-1 will come up after we configure single-active multi-homing using EVPN Ether-Segment on the Leaf-1 and Leaf-2.

 **Note:** In this post we will configure VLAN 10 to show the single-active behavior.
-Configuration of VLAN 20 is out of scope for this post.
+Configuration of VLAN 20 is out of scope for this post but follows the same procedure.

 <div class="highlighter-rouge">
 <pre class="highlight">